-A Hearing before a Hearing Panel is an open meeting; however, the Hearing shall be closed to the public once a proper motion to go into closed session is adopted.
+A Hearing before a Hearing Panel is an open meeting pursuant to North Carolina law; however, the Hearing shall be closed to the public once a proper motion to go into closed session is made and adopted by the Hearing Panel.
 Once the Hearing is closed, admission of any person to the Hearing shall be at the discretion of the Chair of the Hearing Panel, in consultation with the Staff Advisor pursuant to Chapter 7, Section II.6.b of the Code.